-- Open Scenario to open an already-created scenario.
+Open Scenario - to open an already-created scenario.
 Users always need to either open or create (see next bullet) a scenario to work on.
 Users can select any one of the scenarios under the scenarios/scenariosInfo directory.
 After users open a scenario, information for the scenario, such as the domain description, will be automatically filled in by the FEST-C tool interface.
 Within the FEST-C system, users have to work within a scenario to execute any of the tools except the Visualization tool.
-Figure 4 shows the interface used to open the test case created in the FEST-C system (The test_case scenario is described at the beginning of Section 4). - New Scenario to create a new scenario (versus opening one that's already been created).
-In creating a new scenario, the user has to provide the following information for a CMAQ modeling domain and EPIC simulation year (see Figure 5): - Rows, Columns: the number of rows and columns for the domain. - XCellSize, YCellSize: x and y resolution for the grid cell.
+Figure 4 shows the interface used to open the test case created in the FEST-C system (The test_case scenario is described at the beginning of Section 4).